FranciscoSantillana/MSSA/README.md

 # Microsoft Systems and Software Academy (MSSA)
-Everything I worked on at the start of my programming adventure.
+Things I worked on at the start of my programming adventure.

 ## Math App:
  This Math App exercise is something I am proud of.
 Overall it is a simple calculator for the user.